 Defendant: The party – typically the employer, claim administrator, or insurance carrier – opposing an injured worker in a dispute over benefits or services.

 Defense Counsel (PD): The attorney(s) representing the employer, claim administrator, and/or insurance carrier.

-Denied Claim: A claim in which the Claims Administrator and/or Insurance Carrier disagrees that an injury or occupational disease arose out of and in the course of employment and is covered under the Virginia Workers’ Compensation Act (Code Section 65.2).
-An injured worker may appeal a denial by requesting a hearing in writing or using the Claim for Benefits Form (Form 5).
+Denied Claim: A claim in which the Claim Administrator and/or Insurance Carrier disagrees that an injury or occupational disease arose out of and in the course of employment and is covered under the Virginia Workers’ Compensation Act (Code Section 65.2).
+An injured worker may appeal a denial by requesting a hearing in writing or by using the Claim Form.

 Deputy Commissioner: An employee of the Commission who makes decisions relating to Virginia workers’ compensation disputes.
 Deputy Commissioners conduct evidentiary hearings, on-the-record hearings, and approve or disapprove compromise settlements.
 The decision of a Deputy Commissioner can be appealed by requesting a Review to the Full Commission.

 Disability Rating: See Permanent Partial Disability Rating.